 The word “Maremma” instinctively mix up pictures of wonderful natural settings: the best beaches in Tuscany of extremely fine sand, lush pinewoods and crystal-clear seas and – on the other side – dense woodland, marshland teeming with amazing wildlife and luxuriant, fertile hills.

-We spent there two weeks, exploring here and there, and immediately felt in love with this part of Tuscany.
+We spent there two weeks, exploring here and there, and immediately fell in love with this part of Tuscany.
 So if you are planning a holiday along the Maremma coastline, mark these locations down and enjoy the best beaches in Tuscany for kids!

 Best beaches in Tuscany along the Maremma coastline

 During our summer in Maremma, we stayed close to the village of Marina di Grosseto in a wonderful camping under an immense pinewood.
-This was a great point of departure for daily trip along the coastline.
+This was a great point of departure for a daily trip along the coastline.